deepaksood619/deepaksood619.github.io/docs/readme.md

 This garden is quite literally my digital brain.
 It includes my thoughts, notes and links on topics I care about.

-I update the notes daily in my [github repo](https://github.com/deepaksood619/deepaksood619.github.io/), and build it few times in a month using Github Actions and Gatsby.
+I update the notes daily in my [github repo](https://github.com/deepaksood619/deepaksood619.github.io/), and build it few times in a month using Github Actions and Docusaurus.

-The content being [markdown](languages/others/markdown) files, which after every commit to the builds the website using [Gatsby](frontend/others/gatsby) and publishes it to [deepaksood619.github.io](https://deepaksood619.github.io/) from which you are likely reading this page.
+The content being [markdown](languages/others/markdown) files, which after every commit to the builds the website using Docusaurus and publishes it to [deepaksood619.github.io](https://deepaksood619.github.io/) from which you are likely reading this page.

 The way I structure each page often looks the same and follows a structure.
 The sidebar you see on the left is sorted alphabetically.
 It's nested too.
 Many top level folders are nested quite deep.